tulir/gopacked/README.md

 `uninstall` - Uninstall a goPack.
 Same arguments as `update`.

 ## Creating a goPack
-[The pack I created goPacked for](https://maunium.net/ventornamodpilerna) can be used as an example.
-You may want to use [a JSON linter](http://jsonlint.com) or download the full page when viewing that pack definition.
+[The pack I created goPacked for](https://maunium.net/ventornamodpilerna/modpack.json) can be used as an example.

 ### Format base
 The JSON base must contain a name, simple name, update URL, author and version.
 The base must also contain two file entries. "mcl-version" is saved into .minecraft/versions and "files" is saved into the modpacks game directory.